johnny-581/cover-pepper/planning/README.md

 ```

 # Implement frontend prompt
 Provide a full implementation for the frontend.
-Use very minimal, mostly back and white styling.
+Keep the styling to the minimum, using mostly back and white.

-Use these frameworks and tools: vite-react, tailwind,
+Use: vite-react with typescript, tailwind, monaco, TanStack Query, Zustand, and other appropriate tools

+Do not include "choose template" option in the generate dialog.
+Put the account and settings icons at the bottom of the directory panel insdead.

+Name each file and take you time

 # Full Version
-I am building a online cover letter organizer and editor.
+I am building an online cover letter organizer and editor.
 There will be a directory panel on the left with a list of cover letters, and an edit panel on the right.
 The cover letters are in latex, but there is a toggle button that allows editing in both latex an plain text formats.

 The project will have the following functionalities:
 - add, delete, and group cover letters into folders